mward19/mward19.github.io/template/content/index.typ

   The tufted duck (_Aythya fuligula_) is a medium-sized diving duck native to Eurasia.
 Known for its diving ability, it can plunge to great depths to forage for food.
 ]

-// NOTE: This page is automatically generated from the package's README.md file.
+// NOTE: This page is generated from the README.md file
-// See the implementation below.

 #{
   let md-content = read("../README.md")
   let md-content = md-content.trim(regex("\s*#.+?\n")) // Remove first-level heading